Wimbledon hit with electronic line call controversy as Anastasia Pavlyuchenkova says game was ‘stolen’ from her

 The automated line-calling system has been a big talking point at this year’s Wimbledon.
 Great Britain’s top-ranked players – Jack Draper and Emma Raducanu – have both expressed their doubts about the system, with Raducanu calling it “dodgy.”

-Switzerland’s Belina Bencic said that the new automated system has been a topic of discussion among players in the locker room.
+Switzerland’s Belinda Bencic said that the new automated system has been a topic of discussion among players in the locker room.

+The technology also faltered during Tuesday’s quarterfinal between American Taylor Fritz and Russian Karen Khachanov.
+With Fritz serving in the fourth set, the system called “fault” mid-point, forcing umpire Louise Azemar-Engzell to intervene.

+After making a phone call, Azemar-Engzell asked for the point to be replayed “due to a malfunction.”

 The introduction of technology to replace line judges at Wimbledon follows many other tournaments around the world, including the Australian Open and the US Open.